aquasecurity/trivy/docs/docs/scanner/misconfiguration/custom/index.md

-# Custom Policies
+# Custom Checks

 ## Overview
-You can write custom policies in [Rego][rego].
+You can write custom checks in [Rego][rego].
-Once you finish writing custom policies, you can pass the policy files or the directory where those policies are stored with `--policy` option.
+Once you finish writing custom checks, you can pass the policy files or the directory where those policies are stored with `--policy` option.

 ``` bash
 trivy conf --policy /path/to/policy.rego --policy /path/to/custom_policies --namespaces user /path/to/config_dir